wthrowe/AssembleFrames/README.md

     | 0.125 | 0.25  | 0.125 |
     | 0.125 | 0.25  | 0.125 |

-Reflective boundary conditions are assumed for the first column (even about the first column).
+Reflective boundary conditions are assumed for the first column (that is, when subsampling in column 0, column -1 is assumed to be equal to column 1).